-Jesse Ventura was delighted to find out from the wardrobe department that his arms were 1" bigger than Arnold Schwarzenegger's.
-He suggested to Schwarzenegger that they measure arms, with the winner getting a bottle of champagne.
-Ventura lost because Schwarzenegger had told the wardrobe department to tell Ventura that his arms were bigger.
+Jesse Ventura was delighted to find out from the wardrobe department that his arms were one inch bigger than Arnold Schwarzenegger's.
+He suggested to Schwarzenegger that they measure arms, with the winner gets a bottle of champagne.
+Ventura lost, because Schwarzenegger had told the wardrobe department to tell Ventura that his arms were bigger.

-The Predator was first designed by a special effects company the studio picked to save money on.
-Stan Winston later created the Predator for $1.5 million; this other studio charged half that amount.
-Because of that, their Predator looked like someone in a lizard suit with the head of a duck, according to Arnold Schwarzenegger.
-When Winston was brought in to redesign the Predator, the final fight scene had to be reshot.
-The new Predator was 8-1/2 feet tall, but the recast Kevin Peter Hall was 7'2".
-The costume was heavy and off-balance and Hall couldn't see with the mask on; because of that, during the fight scene with Dutch, he actually did hit Schwarzenegger once.
+The Predator was first designed by a special effects company the studio picked to save money.
+Stan Winston later created the Predator for 1.5 million dollars.
+This other studio charged half that amount.
+Because of that, their Predator looked like someone in a lizard suit, with the head of a duck, according to Arnold Schwarzenegger.
+When Winston was brought in to redesign the Predator, the final fight scene had to be re-shot.
+The new Predator was 8-1/2 feet tall, but the re-cast Kevin Peter Hall was 7'2".
+The costume was heavy and off-balance, and Hall couldn't see with the mask on.
+Because of that, during the fight scene with Dutch, he actually did hit Schwarzenegger once.

 The weapon that Blain (Jesse Ventura) is using is a minigun.
 This is a weapon most commonly mounted on the side of a helicopter (or an aircraft carrier) and many, many modifications had to be made to make it usable in the film.
 It was powered via an electrical cable hidden down the front of Blain's trousers.
-The firing rate was slowed down to approximately 1/3rd the normal rate of fire, both to reduce consumption of blanks, and to make the spinning of the barrels visible on film.
-It is rumored that Ventura had to wear a bulletproof vest because of the forceful ejection of spent cartridges, but this is false.
-Unmodified miniguns eject out of the bottom, with the cases essentially falling out due to the force of gravity.
-Close examination of the film (especially the scene in which Mac fires the minigun at the fleeing predator, along with the other commandos) show that the ejection of the minigun was not changed.
+The firing rate was slowed down to approximately one-third the normal rate of fire, both to reduce consumption of blanks, and to make the spinning of the barrels visible on film.
+It is rumored that Ventura had to wear a bulletproof vest, because of the forceful ejection of spent cartridges, but this is false.
+Unmodified miniguns eject out of the bottom, with the cases essentially falling out, due to gravity.
+Close examination of the film, especially the scene in which Mac fires the minigun at the fleeing predator, along with the other commandos, show that the ejection of the minigun was not changed.

 Due to health and safety regulations, Arnold Schwarzenegger was not allowed to light his cigar inside the helicopter near the beginning of the film.
 As a result the glow was added optically in post-production.